edgexfoundry/edgex-compose/compose-builder/README.md

 #### Portainer

 ```
-portainer       Runs Portainer independent of the EdgeX services and requires a rootless docker environment.
+portainer       Runs Portainer independent of the EdgeX services.
 portainer-down	Stops Portainer independent of the EdgeX services
 ```
 #### Build